PGS62/JuliaExcel.jl/README.md

 # JuliaExcel

-Call Julia from Excel spreadsheets and VBA.
+Call Julia functions from Microsoft Excel worksheets and from VBA.

 ## Contents
 [Installation](#installation)